Unidata/awips2/docs/cave/d2d-perspective.md

 At bottom-right of the map window the the Resource Stack, which displays all loaded resources and map overlays, and allows for interaction and customization with the resource via a **right-click menu**.

+There are three available views of the Resource Stack, the default will show all Product Resources.  **Right Click** the mouse on the map background to switch to a Simple View.  **Right Click** again to show all Map Resources.  **Right Click** again to toggle back to Product Resources.

+It's important to understand that Product Resources and Map Resources are handled differently given the time-based nature of Products, compared to the static nature of maps.
+Selecting the **Clear** button will remove all Products but not remove any Map Products.

 > Left-Click Resource Name to Hide

 A left click on any resource in the stack will hide the resource and turn the label gray.
 Clicking the name again makes the resource visible.